Race Days Rules & Regulations

 8.28 Abandonment.

-If the meeting is abandoned, the results will be carried forward to the next meeting, or be included only in aggregate.
+If the meeting is abandoned, the results will be carried forward to the next meeting.
 The Committee, at their discretion, may re-schedule the race meeting to a "date to be fixed".

 8.29 Aggregate.